Speech Contests FAQ

 Who can be an alternate speaker?Back to Top

-The alternate speaker is the next person who is eligible to be a contestant after the first-place winner, when applicable.
+The alternate speaker is the next person who is eligible to be a contestant at the next level after the first-place winner, when applicable.
 The alternate speaker is not limited to the next person in line for the contestant spot.
-For example, if the first-place winner from Division A is not available, then the second-place winner from Division A would be considered the alternate.
+For example, if the first-place winner from Division A is not available for the District-level contest, then the second-place winner from Division A would be considered the alternate.
 If the second-place winner from Division A is unavailable, then the third-place winner would be the next alternate, and so on until the last place contestant would be the alternate.
 If no other contestants are available, there would be no alternate.

 Should judges remain anonymous?Back to Top

-Yes, the names of the voting judges should remain anonymous when it is practical.
-Judges are not known to the contestants and no judges' names or contact information is provided in any contest materials.
-Judges’ decisions are confidential.
-Their identities are confidential as well.
-Announcing judges could lead to confrontations with contestants or audience members who do not agree with the contest results.
+Yes, the names of the voting judges must remain anonymous, as much as is practical.
+Judges are not known to contestants, and no judges' names or contact information is provided in any contest materials.
+Judges’ decisions and identities are confidential.
+Sharing the names of judges could lead to confrontations with contestants or audience members who do not agree with the contest results.
 Anonymity helps the judges be more effective.
-They can be more objective with their decisions because confrontations after the contest are less likely.
+They can make more objective decisions because confrontations after the contest are less likely.

-Does the chief judge judge contestants?Back to Top
+Does the chief judge’s role include judging contestants?Back to Top

-No, while the chief judge is a judge, he or she does not judge the contestants.
-The role of the chief judge is to appoint and advise the judges, counters, timers and tiebreaking judge.
-The chief judge also conducts the judges’ briefing before the contest, collects the time record sheet from the timers, collects the ballot from the tiebreaking judge, handles protests and delivers the list of winners to the contest chair at the end of the contest.
+No. While the chief judge is a judge, they do not judge contestants.
+The role of the chief judge is to appoint and advise the judges, counters, timers, and tiebreaking judge.
+The chief judge also conducts the judges’ briefing before the contest, collects the time record sheet from the timers, collects the ballot from the tiebreaking judge, handles protests, and provides the list of winners to the contest chair at the end of the contest.
+Because the chief judge does not judge contestants, their identity does not need to remain anonymous.

 What does it mean that "a member serving as a chief judge, voting judge or tiebreaking judge beyond the club level for a contest in which the member is still competing or intends to compete" is ineligible?Back to Top